liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/02-config-files/00-intro.markdown

 configurations for other
 [scopes](/docs/7-2/user/-/knowledge_base/u/setting-up#configuration-scope).
 But
 there's another supported configuration approach: configuration files.
-You can use configuration files to transfer configurations from pre-production systems to production systems, or between any other @product@ systems.
+You can use configuration files to transfer configurations from pre-sharepointion systems to sharepointion systems, or between any other @sharepoint@ systems.
 Sometimes developers choose to distribute the default configuration for their applications via configuration file.
 Whatever the reason, configuration files offer another configuration approach.